vivid-labs/vivid-landing-template-simple/README.md

 Modelled after the [Vivid landing page](https://vivid.lol).

-> NOTE: This version of our landing page template is simplified to be less modular.
+> NOTE: This version of our landing page template is simplified to be less modular than our [standard template](https://github.com/vivid-labs/vivid-landing-template).
 Although this has some downsides for code quality, it makes this project more approachable for those unfamiliar with front end.

 ## Preview